Step-by-Step Process of Manufacturing Dietary Supplements

 Timeline: The production run, associated testing, and the testing of the finished product may take 1-3 weeks.
-This does not include the time associated with stability testing which many brand owners chose to conduct after the product has been shipped, relying the CMs expertise with the ingredients in the supplement to establish expiration dating, and then making any adjustments that may be necessary on the next production run.
+This does not include the time associated with stability testing which many brand owners chose to conduct after the product has been shipped, relying on the CMs expertise with the ingredients in the supplement to establish expiration dating and then making any adjustments that may be necessary on the next production run.

 To reiterate, the dietary supplement manufacturing process will generally take 12-16 weeks from the date a P.O. is received.
 Could it be faster?
-Yes it could be - especially if the production run is simply a repeat run and not the first one.
-In that case - and assuming that the CM is given sufficient advance notice vis-à-vis reasonably accurate sales projections - product may be able to be produced in as little as 8-12 weeks.
+Yes, it could be - especially if the production run is simply a repeat run and not the first one.
+In that case - and assuming that the CM is given sufficient advance notice vis-à-vis reasonably accurate sales projections - the product may be able to be produced in as little as 8-12 weeks.

 Do you still have questions about the process of manufacturing dietary supplements?
 Our team possesses over 120 years of industry experience and would be happy to assist you!
 Call 855-492-7388 to speak to one of our representatives or send us your request to receive a free price quote if you already have your requirements in order.